 As we travel on South Klondike Highway, several opportunities to view the majestic mountains and landscapes offer themselves.
 At several stops, you will have the chance to photograph and film the scenery, and soon you will realize that White Pass and its exceptional landscape draw you in like it has drawn in many a person before.

-We will explore this thrilling town up close, not merely travel the trodden paths but serene places like a gorgeous waterfall.
-Both on the way in and out of Skagway there is a chance we will encounter the wildlife of the region, such as black bears, grizzlies, moose and other animals.
+We will explore this thrilling town up close, not merely traveling the trodden paths but serene places like a gorgeous waterfall.
+Both on the way in and out of Skagway, there is a chance we will encounter the wildlife of the region, such as black bears, grizzlies, moose and other animals.